“Once more the Sith shall rule the galaxy! And… we shall have peace.“

 In Attack of the Clones (note in the title which side is apparently “attacking”), things are not much clearer.
 Now there is “unrest” in the Senate because of a separatist “movement” led by “the mysterious Count Dooku.”

 Between Menace and Clones, there is one other notable change.
 In Menace, the Jedi are described the way Obi-Wan Kenobi originally described them – as “guardians of peace and justice.”
 But in “Clones,” the Jedi are still maintaining “peace,” but also “order.”
 Now order isn’t necessarily a bad thing.
-But the change is noteworthy because one of the themes suggested by that film is that the Jedi are not what they should be.
-Mace Windu confidently states at the beginning that Jedi are peace officers, not soldiers.
-Yet not only have they been blind to the clone creation, they are all too eager and willing to jump into the fight.
-When the Battle of Geonosis begins, the Jedi immediately turn into field officers, charging with the clones on the front lines and ordering where to aim their guns.
-Count Dooku lies to Obi-Wan by telling him the unvarnished truth – that the Galactic Senate is now under the control of the Dark Lord of the Sith whose name is Darth Sidious.
+But the change is noteworthy because one of the ideas suggested by that film is that the Jedi are not what they should be.
+Mace Windu confidently states to Palpatine at the beginning that Jedi are peace mediators, not soldiers.
+Yet not only have they been blind to the clone creation, they are all too eager to jump into the fight on their side.
+When the Battle of Geonosis begins, the Jedi do not simply evacuate the arena.
+They immediately turn into battle commanders, charging with the clones on the front lines and ordering where to aim their guns.
+Count Dooku lies to Obi-Wan by telling him the unvarnished truth that the Galactic Senate is now under the control of the Dark Lord of the Sith whose name is Darth Sidious.
 Despite the Jedi Counsel knowing that they have a blind spot, they dismiss this as deceit from the dark side.
-So off they march to a war for order and galactic unity with the grand army whose origin they don’t further question, even though the clone genetics came from a bounty hunter they know was an agent for the Sith.
+So off they march to a war for order and galactic unity with the grand army whose origin they don’t further question, even though the clone genetics came from a bounty hunter they know to be an agent for the Sith who was trying to kill one of the only Senators who did not wish to create a grand army.

 Speaking of which…